 Geographic areas covered include Boucherville, Pierreville, Saint Cande le Vieil, Saint Christophe, Sainte Croix Saint Ouen Sorel, Trois Rivieres, and of course Saint Francois, where five generations of Creviers nobly held the title of Seigneur.

-Key Creviers covered include Christophe Crevier (1611-1662), his son Jean Crevier (1642-1693), his son Joseph Crevier (1667-1717), his son Joseph Crevier (1698-1734), and his son Joseph Antonie Crevier (1762-1841).
+Key Creviers covered include Christophe Crevier (1611-1662), his son Jean Crevier, 1st Seigneur of St-François (1642-1693), his son Joseph Crevier, 2nd Seigneur of St-François (1667-1717), his son Joseph Crevier, 3rd Seigneur of St-François (1698-1734), his son Joseph Crevier, 4th Seigneur of St-François (1725-1776), and his son Joseph Antonie Crevier, 5th Seigneur of St-François (1762-1841).
+It also briefly mentions Christophe's daughter Marie Jeanne Crevier, the 7th great grandmother of Pope Leo XIV.

 This is a must-read for anyone researching the Crevier name.